 The City of Orange Fire Department conducts State Fire Clearance inspections of State-licensed residential facilities and educational facilities.
 People who are unable to care for themselves due to age or developmental disability, or are placed non-voluntarily by the State occupy these facilities.
-Please contact Fire Safety Specialist Rosie Flores at (714) 288-2541 with any questions regarding these facilities.
+Please contact Fire Safety Specialist Janna Doty at (714) 288-2541 with any questions regarding these facilities.

 Large Family Day-Care Requirements